 Since this was just a day trade, I probably should’ve aimed for a smaller target and set a tighter stop to keep a decent reward-to-risk ratio.
 I’m having a bit of trouble adjusting to the choppy moves this summer so if you have any tips for me, you know where I’m at!

 Risk aversion during the London session boosted USD/CAD higher enough to hit my order at 1.0215.
 Right now price is sitting around the 1.0238 handle, which is only a couple of pips away from the 1.0250 area where I finally move my stop loss to break even.

 Do you think USD/CAD will reach the 1.0250 minor psychological level before it goes down?
 On the one hand, the disappointing initial claims data and rising bond spreads in the euro region are supporting the Greenback‘s strength.
-On the other hand, the pair is stalling at near the area right when a bearish divergence is popping up.
+On the other hand, the pair is stalling near the area right when a bearish divergence is popping up.

-I’m sticking to my original plan of waiting for price to hit 1.0250, but I’ll keep close watch on the 1-hour chart in case I see more reversal signals.
+I’m sticking to my original plan of waiting for the price to hit 1.0250, but I’ll keep a close watch on the 1-hour chart in case I see more reversal signals.
 Maybe I can move my stop to break even then.